For those in the healthcare industry, knowledge of regulatory activities and FDA drug approvals can be critical to competitive intelligence.

 In the pharmaceutical space, for example, it’s imperative to know as soon as a competitor’s drug is approved in order to manage company strategy accordingly.
 Information about approvals, warnings, and other insights are readily available through regulatory websites that govern the pharmaceutical and medical device industries, and changes in status of a drug or device are typically reflected on the regulator’s site.

 Unfortunately, regulatory sites are notoriously difficult to navigate.
 Teams are often left combing through pages and pages of data in search for the information they need.
 This can make finding something extremely difficult, and time consuming.
 It’s a lot of CTRL+F, and it’s often not as fruitful as it needs to be.

-With Smart Search technology, it’s easy to find key information buried within documentation provided by major global health regulators.
-With technology powered by AI and natural language processing (NLP) key information from these agencies, including drug approvals and warnings, are captured and easily searchable.
+With Smart Search technology, it’s easy to find key information buried within documents provided by major global health regulators.
+With technology powered by AI and natural language processing (NLP), key information from these agencies, including drug approvals and warnings, are captured and easily searchable.

 How to track FDA drug approvals using Smart Search technology

 Say you’re involved with establishing a drug coverage policy for a health insurer.
 You would want to know which generics may be coming out for various pharmaceuticals, so you could prepare accordingly.

 For this example, let’s look at new generics approved in the U.S. for treating hypertension.
 To start, you could run a search in AlphaSense for hypertension and generic, and limit the source to surface insights from Health Care Regulators only.
 To focus on the U.S., you could filter down further to only to show information from the Federal Drug Administration (FDA).

 You’ll find that in May 2017, the FDA approved a generic drug called Nebivolol Hydrochloride for Glenmark Pharmaceuticals ($GLENMARK).

 Adding context to regulatory healthcare updates with historical data